 Where can I find out more about the process?

 Without an intermediary, it's much easier for me to understand and fulfil your requirements.
 Moreover, I'll always be there once the project is complete to answer your questions or go through things with you should you want something amended, revised or clarified.

 Are you a sworn translator?

 In the UK, there is no such thing as a sworn translator.
-Certifying a translation simply means that the translator declares that the translation is accurate.
+Certifying a translation simply means declaring that the translation is accurate.
 If you would like the translation to be notarised, this can be arranged for an additional fee.
 Notaries do not, however, check the quality of the translation.

 I’d be happy to discuss certified translations with you in more detail if you if you want more information.